curriculum-vitae-team/cv-node/README.md

 Creates docker container with local PostgreSQL database.
 You can inspect database table entities with pgAdmin 4.\
 Runs previously created image in another docker container connected to the database.

+## GraphQL SDL-first

+This project use Schema-first approach.\
+TypeScript output is published as npm package https://www.npmjs.com/package/cv-graphql.

 ## Available Scripts

 In the project directory, you can run: